winstxnhdw/nllb-api/README.md

 ## Self-Hosting

-You can self-host the API with the following minimal configuration.
+You can self-host the API and access the Swagger UI at [localhost:7860/api/docs](http://localhost:7860/api/docs) with the following minimal configuration

 ```bash
 docker run --rm \